defold/doc/docs/en/manuals/android.md

 ## Creating an Android application bundle

 The editor lets you easily create a stand alone application bundle for your game.
-Select <kbd>Project ▸ Bundle... ▸ Android Application...</kbd> from the menu.
+Before bundling you can specify what icon(s) to use for the app, set version code etc in the "game.project" [project settings file](/manuals/project-settings/#_android).
+To bundle select <kbd>Project ▸ Bundle... ▸ Android Application...</kbd> from the menu.

 If you want the editor to automatically create random debug certificates, leave the *Certificate* and *Private key* fields empty: